xchem/xchem-align/USER-GUIDE.md

 CIF file must be used.
 Also, check the chain assignment of the ligands.
 Sometimes they are assigned to the wrong chain.

+When there are multiple ligands present the data for the `CompoundCode` and `CompoundSMILES` columns in soakDB must correspond to those molecules.

+For `CompoundCode` the codes must be semi-colon separated and must be in the same order as in the CIF file.
+So for the above example the value would look like this: `code_for_lg1;code_for_lg2;code_for_lig`.
+If the number of values does not match the number of molecules in the CIF file then an error is thrown.

+For `CompoundSMILES` the same applies - semi-colon separated and the same order.
+But in the case that the soaked compound is different to the modeled one the soaked one can also be specified according to the following:
+`smiles1;smiles2 smiles3;smiles4`.
+In this case the second molecule (LG2) has a modeled SMILES of smiles2 and a soaked SMILES of smiles3.
+Only use space to separate the modeled and soaked SMILES.

 #### Extra files

 There is support for adding arbitrary extra files to the upload.
 These files are not used by Fragalysis but